designstem/projects/colorblindness/index-04-3-properties.md

 ## Color meaning (hue)

 It's true that all colors have a certain meaning regarding their hue.
 You probably already know that red is often associated with love, also anger and blood, but all in all with strong emotions.
-Green lets us first think of nature, freshness and growth, whereas blue hues are connected to the sky and ocean, therefore are said to have a cooling, calm, quiet and solid effect.
+Yellow lets us first think of fruits, juice, summer and sunshine, whereas blue hues are connected to the sky and ocean, therefore are said to have a cooling, calm, quiet and solid effect.
 **But what if we leave the hue unaltered and modify the other two properties**, saturation and brightness?
 Does this change the colors effect?
 Let's find it out on the next pages!

 #### Hint: